Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

 \section{Solving an Equivalent Problem}

-In this section, we outline our approach for solving the problem \eqref{eq:lattice_opt_problem} which uses a related optimization problem defined on a single lattice.
-We then prove that this related problem is also a submodular function minimization problem, and that by solving it we recover a solution to \eqref{eq:lattice_opt_problem}.
+In this section, we outline our approach for solving the problem \eqref{eq:lattice_opt_problem} by defining a related optimization problem on a single lattice.
+We then prove that this related problem is a submodular function minimization problem, and that by solving it we recover a solution to \eqref{eq:lattice_opt_problem}.
 Finally, we highlight some conditions under which solving this related problem is a polynomial time operation.